-All regular employees of The Port are members of a public employees' retirement system except for the maintenance employees who are members of the International Union of Operating Engineers, Local 302 (Local 302) (effective July 1, 2004).
+All regular employees of the Port are members of a public employees' retirement system except for the maintenance employees who are members of the International Union of Operating Engineers, Local 302 (Local 302) (effective July 1, 2004).

 Local 302 members participate in a union sponsored cost-sharing defined benefit plan.
 Employer contributions are determined from compensable work hours and the contractual employer contribution rate in effect.
-The current agreement provides for contributions of \$5.00 per hour worked by a covered employee in 2013, 2012 and 2011.
-Total employer contributions for 2013, 2012, and 2011 were \$1,589,080, \$1,676,002, and \$1,542,746, respectively.
+The current agreement provides for contributions of \$5.00 per hour worked by a covered employee in 2014, 2013 and 2012.
+Further, seasonal employees are provided for contributions at .75 cents per hour worked in 2014, 2013 and 2012.
+Total employer contributions (covered and seasonal employees) for 2014, 2013, and 2012 were \$1,519,659, \$1,588,775, and \$1,676,415, respectively.
 One hundred percent (100%) of Anchorage's required contributions to the Local 302 plan have been made through these contributions to the Local 302 International Operating Engineers Employers Construction Industry Retirement Fund.
 Each year, Local 302 issues audited financial statements that can be obtained by writing the plan administrator, Welfare and Pension Administration Service, Inc., P.O.
 Box 34203, Seattle, Washington, 98124.